Ulmus minor 'Cretensis': Cultivation

 It is not known whether 'Cretensis' remains in cultivation.
-An old field elm by the 11th-century Byzantine church of St Nicholas, Kyriakosellia, Apokoronas, western Crete, is in the locality where 'Cretensis' herbarium specimens were collected in the early 20th century (see 'External links'), and outside the small area in central Crete where 'Canescens' has been found.
+An old field elm by the 11th-century Byzantine church of St Nicholas, Kyriakosellia, Apokoronas, western Crete, is in the locality where 'Cretensis' herbarium specimens were collected in the early 20th century, and outside the small area in central Crete where 'Canescens' has been found.
 Sfikas (2011), however, refers to 'Canescens' in the Apokoronas area.